mlabs-haskell/cardano-racers/api/Bot.md

 ```
 Closes a race and distributes rewards.
 Returns a `Promise` that resolves to an array of `TransactionHash` objects representing the closing and reward transactions.

+* mention that offchain should handle time between race close and user
+    registrations
+* check the upper bound limit of number of addresses